godfried/sanlam-interview/EVALUATION.md

 5. The Account model lives in the `model` package.
 6. Code for loading application configuration (e.g. AWS) lives in the `config` package.

-This makes the codebase easier to extend, understand and test.
+This makes the codebase easier to extend, understand, and test.

 #### Dependency Injection

-Dependency injection has been used to instantiate various services, repositories and clients.
+Dependency injection has been used to instantiate various services, repositories, and clients.
 This allows us to decouple components within the application and makes it more modular and portable.
 For example, we can now easily configure different implementations for our components based on the environment.

 #### Externalize AWS Configuration

 The AWS configuration was moved to a properties file.
-While this is only the first step, this can be extended so that the application can be deployed in multiple different environments, accounts or regions without modifying the code.
+While this is only the first step, it can be extended so that the application can be deployed in multiple different environments, accounts, or regions without modifying the code.

 #### Abstract Database Queries

 The raw database queries were removed and an ORM framework (Jakarta) was used instead.
-This improves portability as the application is not longer tightly coupled to a specific SQL dialect.
+This improves portability as the application is no longer tightly coupled to a specific SQL dialect.
 Additionally, there may also be benefits in developer productivity when using an ORM.

 #### Input Validation

 Currently, the only validation performed on the input is to ensure that the amount being withdrawn is less than the available balance.
-However, there are other inputs which can present problems, for example, negative amounts.
+However, there are other inputs that can present problems, for example, negative amounts.
 This has been handled appropriately in `SnsService.java`.

 #### Logging

 Structured logging has been added in the form of log4j2.
-Unfortunately this does not seem to be working at the moment.
+Unfortunately, this is not working at the moment.

 #### Error Handling

 Some of the error handling used is insufficient or incorrect.
-For example, requesting a withdrawal for an account which does not exist will result in the incorrect error message "Insufficient funds for withdrawal".
+For example, requesting a withdrawal for an account which does not exist, will result in the incorrect error message "Insufficient funds for withdrawal".
-Furthermore, no error handling is performed on the SNS publish step and the response is not checked or logged.
+Furthermore, no error handling is performed on the SNS publish step, and the response is not checked or logged.
 Lastly, the API returns 200 even when the requests are malformed.
 All of these points have been addressed to some degree.